k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 This plugin allows defining an exclusion list of field names (e.g., 'username' or 'age') and an exclusion list of field types (e.g., date, time, blob).
 The defined field names and types are excluded from the matching algorithm.

-When the plugin finds a match by the field name, it evaluates the foreign key fields and direction using the matching rules described below.
+When the plugin finds a match based on field names, it evaluates the foreign key fields and the direction of the relation using the matching rules described below.
 The *refersTo* relation direction is *childDataset refersTo parentDataset*.
-The relation is created with a score of the matching rule which defines a probability of the match's correctness.
+The relation is created with a score of the matching rule.

 #### Matching Rules

 The following matching rules are applied by the plugin.
-Note that the rule is applied only if its score is **above** the plugin's threshold.
-Otherwise the rule is skipped.
+Note that the rule is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.

 - ```fieldNameIsIdAndPk``` — dataset1 has a PK field **id** and dataset2 has a field **dataset1id** (normalized).